 Jenny Jump State Forest Observatory in Hope

 The United Astronomy Clubs of New Jersey (UACNJ) hosts free public astronomy programs at their observatory in Jenny Jump State Forest in New Jersey.
-Presentations on astronomy begin promptly at 8:00 pm.
-(Please arrive early).
+Presentations on astronomy are held on Saturday evening April – October starting at 8 pm.
 After the talk they will show you live images of the sky from our telescopes as it gets dark, weather permitting.
-The sky gazing will end at 10:30 pm.

 Admission will be by reservation only.
 For a schedule of programs visit their website.